genomicepidemiology/ARGprofiler/README.md

 * ``` raw_reads ``` directory contains all the downloaded sequencing datasets.
 * ``` trimmed_reads ``` directory contains all the trimmed sequencing datasets.
 * ``` kma_mOTUs ``` directory contains all the alignment result files with the mOTUs database.
-	* res file = A result overview giving the most common statistics for each mapped template.
+	* .res = A result overview giving the most common statistics for each mapped template.
-	* mapstat file = Summarized read abundancies.
+	* .mapstat = Summarized read abundances.
-	* fsa.gz = The consensus sequences are drawn from the alignments (zipped).
+	* .fsa.gz = The consensus sequences are drawn from the alignments (zipped).
-	* mat.gz = Base counts on each position in each template (zipped).
+	* .mat.gz = Base counts on each position in each template (zipped).
-	* vcf.gz = Sequence variations.
+	* .vcf.gz = Sequence variations.
 * ``` kma_panres ``` directory contains all the alignment result files with the PanRes database.
-	* res file = A result overview giving the most common statistics for each mapped template.
+	* .res = A result overview giving the most common statistics for each mapped template.
-	* mapstat file = Summarized read abundancies.
+	* .mapstat = Summarized read abundances.
-	* mapstat.filtered file = Filtered summarized read abundancies (Learn more about our filtering scheme here).
+	* .mapstat.filtered = Filtered summarized read abundances (Learn more about our filtering scheme here).
-	* bam file = Alignment information (compressed).
+	* .bam = Alignment information (compressed).
-	* fsa.gz = The consensus sequences are drawn from the alignments (zipped).
+	* .fsa.gz = The consensus sequences are drawn from the alignments (zipped).
-	* mat.gz = Base counts on each position in each template (zipped).
+	* .mat.gz = Base counts on each position in each template (zipped).
-	* vcf.gz = Sequence variations.
+	* .vcf.gz = Sequence variations.
 * ``` argextender ``` directory for extracting the genomic flanking regions around ARGs.
-	* fasta file = fasta file with the extracted flanking sequences.
+	* .fasta = fasta file with the extracted flanking sequences.
-	* frag.gz file = overview file that contains information on the following: Contig_seq, Number of matching ARGs, Alignment score, Start pos., End pos., Template name, Contig name.
+	* .frag.gz = overview file that contains information on the following: Contig_seq, Number of matching ARGs, Alignment score, Start pos., End pos., Template name, Contig name.
-	* frag_raw.gz = Similar file with fra.gz but with all ARGs that can align to any of the contigs.
+	* .frag_raw.gz = Similar file with fra.gz but with all ARGs that can align to any of the contigs.
 Read, Number of equally well mapping templates, Mapping score, Start pos., End pos. (w.r.t. template), Choosen template(s).
 	* gfa.gz =  Sequence graph.
-* ``` Mash ``` directory contains the mash sketches for each sequecning dataset.
+* ``` Mash ``` directory contains the mash sketches for each sequencing dataset.

 ## Tips and Tricks

 * To save space ARGfinder removes the raw and trimmed reads from each sample upon successful competition of all rules.
-If these files are needed for some reason, the user should comment out the last 4 lines in the Snakefile
+If these files are needed for some reason, the user should comment out the last four lines in the Snakefile
 * Besides the regular output files, the kma_PanRes rule also outputs a BAM file.
 * ARGextender will, by default, run until there is nothing more to extend.
 * The user should create a ``` logs ``` directory in the main directory.
 Log files for each job will be placed there.